bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

   }
   ```

-  As the result, *foo@bar.com* should receive an email notification, and following json object is returned to caller upon sending the email:
+  As the result, *foo@bar.com* should receive an email notification, and following json object is returned to caller upon sending the email successfully:

   ```
   {